MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-I-United-States-Patent-Trademark-Office-Department-Commerce/subchapter-A-General/part-1-Rules-Practice-Patent-Cases/subpart-A-General-Provisions/subjectgroup-ECFR474fceace21a5df-Fees-Payment-Money/section-1.29.md

 ##### § 1.29 Micro entity status. #####

-Link to an amendment published at 85 FR 82923, Dec.
-21, 2020.Link to a correction of the above amendment published at 86 FR 2542, Jan.
-13, 2021.Link to a correction of the above amendment published at 86 FR 3817, Jan.
-15, 2021.

 (a) To establish micro entity status under this paragraph, the applicant must certify that:

-(1) The applicant qualifies as a small entity as defined in § 1.27;
+(1) The applicant qualifies as a small entity as defined in § 1.27 without relying on a government use license exception under § 1.27(a)(4);

 (2) Neither the applicant nor the inventor nor a joint inventor has been named as the inventor or a joint inventor on more than four previously filed patent applications, other than applications filed in another country, provisional applications under 35 U.S.C.
 111(b), or international applications for which the basic national fee under 35 U.S.C.
 41(a) was not paid;